The Preservation Digitisation Standards set out the National Archives standards for digitisation of physical records of archival value in all formats.

 From 1 January 2018, the National Archives will provide agencies access to unclassified paper records through the Agency Digitisation Service .

-The Commonwealth Record Series (CRS) System lets the National Archives keep track of Commonwealth Government agencies, the series of records they produce and the individual items in those series.
+The Commonwealth Record Series System lets the National Archives keep track of Commonwealth Government agencies and the records they produce.

-This advice is for Australian Government agencies that do not have, or are in the process of developing, agency-specific records authorities covering their unique business functions.
-It contains practical tips for the disposal of certain types of Commonwealth records.
+This advice for record disposal is for Australian Government agencies that do not have, or are in the process of developing, agency-specific records authorities

 A digitised WWII service record sheds new light on the career of a pioneering Australian servicewoman.